imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 2. `evmone` - [ethereum/evmone](https://github.com/ethereum/evmone) at [`TODO`](https://github.com/ethereum/evmone/commit/TODO) with [additional changes implementing the instrumentation](https://github.com/imapp-pl/evmone/commit/TODO).
 3. `nethermind` - ??
 TODO

-running in these environments:
+running in these machines:
 1. `AWS, Ubuntu 20.04.3, dockerized` - `t2.micro` instance
 2. `Laptop 1, Ubuntu 20.04.4, dockerized` - Intel® Core™ i5-7200U CPU @ 2.50GHz × 4

 `dockerized` means we are running the measurements within a Docker container with the flags `--privileged --security-opt seccomp:unconfined`.
 See TODO link to Makefile for the exact invocations.

-**NOTE** during the analysis we noticed the differences in the results obtained in various environments were small, one order of magnitude lower than the differences between various EVM implementations.
+**NOTE** during the analysis we noticed the differences in the results obtained in various meachines were small, one order of magnitude lower than the differences between various EVM implementations.
 We will focus on citing and discussing only the results coming from the `AWS` setup and prioritize the challenge of equilibrating the gas cost schedule to cater for various EVMs.

 #### Garbage collection

-For the Go EVM `geth` we turn garbage collection off using the `GOGC=off` environment variable but we _haven't_ run `runtime.GC()` at all.
+For the Go EVM `geth` we turn garbage collection off using the `GOGC=off` environment variable but we _don't_ run `runtime.GC()` at all.
-See gc section **TODO** for the details.
+See [section [Garbage collection impact](#Garbage-collection-impact)] for the details.

 #### Timer

-Care must be taken to always use an efficient, monotonic timer available for the environment.
+Care must be taken to always use an efficient, low-level, monotonic timer available for the environment.
 For the measurements done on Ubuntu OS, we use the `tsc` clocksource.
 For the Go EVM `geth` we use the low-level `runtimeNano()` call.
 For the C EVM `evmone` we use the `std::chrono::steady_clock::now()` call.
 In this setup, the timer overhead measured is in the order of magnitude of 25ns, many times less than the duration of the execution of the program using `measure_total`.

-### measuring cache impact
+### Cache impact

 - argument that cache behavior is similar between different kinds of programs (marginal/arguments/validation) used and doesn't skew the results
 - argument that cache impact is "fair" between OPCODEs

-### measuring warm-up impact
+### Warm-up impact

 - recommendation for warm-up handling
 - argument that this warm-up handling reflects typical operation of EVM

-### measuring GC impact
+### Garbage collection impact

 - argument that GC impact is similar between kinds of programs/OPCODEs and doesn't skew the results (or:)